kedarmhaswade/cities/README.md

 Using activerecord-import
 ===================

 * This is an example showing usage of Zach Dennis' activerecord-import gem.
 Instead of playing with tutorial databases, I decided to create a somewhat real database that can be of use to all.
-I came across http://sourceforge.net/projects/zips/files/#files.
+I came across [public zip-code database for US cities](http://sourceforge.net/projects/zips/files/#files).
 * So, this is a simple Rails application (nothing there yet) with three models: [City](https://github.com/kedarmhaswade/cities/blob/master/app/models/city.rb), [Code](https://github.com/kedarmhaswade/cities/blob/master/app/models/code.rb) and [State](https://github.com/kedarmhaswade/cities/blob/master/app/models/state.rb).
 And here are the straightforward [migrations](https://github.com/kedarmhaswade/cities/tree/master/db/migrate).
 Some may argue if we need the models this way, but that's a separate thing.
 * What I wanted to do was use Zach Dennis' [excellent activerecord-import gem](https://github.com/zdennis/activerecord-import/wiki/) to see if I can seed the database with the zips.csv I have created (modified from original at sf.net).
 * Of course, the seeding should be fast.
 But more importantly, it should be correct.